apknusel/YouTube-Spot-Saver/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [GPL-3.0 license](license).
 See the LICENSE file for details.

 ## Contact

-If you have any questions or need further assistance, feel free to contact the project maintainer at [your-email@example.com].
+If you have any questions or need further assistance, feel free to contact the project maintainer at [apknusel@yahoo.com].